 Fridge Horror/Fridge Brilliance: Why does the Colossal Titan only kick in the door if he has full mobility and can likely take down all 20-something stories of that corner of the wall?
 Simple.
 There really are colossal titans lining the entirety of the inside of every wall as supposed.
-There was probably another titan in the way he did not want to wake, just like the cult did not want to wake the walled in titan in chapter 34.
+There was probably another titan in the way he didn't wanna wake, just like the cult didn't want to wake up the walled-in titan in chapter 34.

-Fridge Logic kicks in (pun intended) though when it comes to a simpler explanation: It's all the Colossal Titan can really do, given it's painfully slow mobility.
-It's job is to open the door for other Titans, then escape; appearing and delivering a point blank kick to the weakest point is by far the easiest choice.
-Trying to demolish the entire wall would take so much time it would leave itself open to attack.
+Fridge Logic kicks in (pun intended) though when it comes to a simpler explanation: It's all the Colossal Titan can really do, given his painfully slow mobility.
+His job is to open the door for other Titans, then escape; appearing and delivering a point blank kick to the weakest point is by far the easiest choice.
+Trying to demolish the entire wall would take so much time, he'd be open for attack.

-Germans Love David Hasselhoff: A surprisingly large percentage of fanfic (somewhere between 30-40% on fanfiction.net at least) for the show is written in Spanish and Indonesian.
+Germans Love David Hasselhoff: A surprisingly large percentage of fanfic (somewhere between 30-40% on fanfiction.net at least) for the show is written in Spanish (To give you an idea, the show got a Spanish dub, both Latin American and European, just a few months after the show ended in Japan) and Indonesian.